-Determine in real time where and when a wire break occurs on the structure...
+Determine in real time where and when a wire break occurs on the work...

-The Normandy Bridge monitoring project began at the end of 2019.
-The Seine Estuaire Chamber of Commerce and Territorial Industry (CCI TSE) has mandated the MISTRAS group to set up a permanent and real-time monitoring solution on the structure.
+The Pont de Normandie monitoring project began at the end of 2019.
+The Chambre de Commerce et d'Industrie Territoriale Seine Estuaire (CCI TSE) has appointed the MISTRAS group to carry out the project. for the installation of a permanent, real-time monitoring solution on the structure.

 MISTRAS: A major player in the monitoring of engineering structures

-In particular, it benefits from a solid asset: the design and manufacture of its own EA systems,which allows it to be able to adapt the systems to the different scenarios and problems encountered.
-This is how the group was able to deploy a complete monitoring system on a structure as complex as the Normandy Bridge.
+In particular, it benefits from a solid asset: design and manufacture its own EA systemsThis enables us to adapt our systems to different situations and problems.
+This is how the group was able to deploy a complete monitoring system on a structure as complex as the Pont de Normandie.

 MISTRAS is also a international group, which knows how to take advantage of the coordination between its various worldwide entities to successfully complete the major projects entrusted to it.
 On the Normandy Bridge project, our MISTRAS colleagues based in the UK and the USA provided support to France and contributed to the project's success.